advancedresearch/sync/README.md

 - Cosynchronizability: An item which time can bring other items to itself

-This way of thinking is slightly more flexible and perhaps more applicable than homotopy maps, which might help build intuition about hihgher dimensional mathematics.
+This way of thinking is slightly more flexible and perhaps more applicable than homotopy maps, which might help build intuition about higher dimensional mathematics.